apparebit/js-junction/packages/sequitur/README.md

 # @grr/sequitur

-> Refined iterators, iterables, and generator functions.

-This package builds on ECMAScript's iterators, iterables, and generator functions, provides handy tests for detecting them and constants to more easily access them, and defines several functional combinators operating on arbitrary iteration sequences.
-While many of the combinator names are familiar, this package's versions differ by being (1) lazy, i.e., they only access an element if strictly necessary, (2) fluent, i.e., they are implemented as methods to be mixed into some iterable object and (3) reusable, i.e., the same chain of combinators can be reused for more than one computation.
+> Fluent and lazy combinators for iterators and generators

+This package provides fluent combinators for iterators and generators in form of a lightweight wrapper, the sequence abstraction `Sq`.
+That wrapper accepts generator functions, iterables, generators, iterators, as well as explicit values as the source iteration.
+It converts each into an iterator factory, which appears to be the common core of all iteration abstractions in JavaScript.
+Nonterminal combinators are lazy, consuming upstream elements only when there is a downstream need.
+For now, sequences cannot include asynchronous operations.

 ## ECMAScript Only